From Thursday, March 19 through Sunday, March 22. For public safety, certain hiking trails are restricted from 8 a.m. to 5 p.m.

 Since the last Council approved rate adjustment in 2020, the Solid Waste Management Program has seen increasing operational costs and anticipates a budget shortfall in the solid waste fund for this fiscal year.
 To address this shortfall, a proposed multi-year fee adjustment is being recommended.

-If approved, the rate would increase over the next three fiscal years, with the first increase of $6/month beginning on July 1, 2026.
+The rate will increase over the next three fiscal years, with the first increase of $5/month beginning on July 1, 2026.

 The proposed rates and implementation schedule were developed by evaluating current expenditures and revenues, assessing the minimum operating reserve requirement, and accounting for future capital improvement needs.

 Yes.
-The city offers a 60-gallon container for residents currently receiving curbside collection service.
-Residents can opt to exchange the standard 90-gallon container for a smaller 60-gallon container at a reduced monthly rate of $3 less per month (currently $34.32 per month).
+The city offers a 60-gallon refuse (black) container for residents currently receiving curbside collection service.
+Residents can opt to exchange the standard 90-gallon container for the smaller 60-gallon container at a reduced monthly rate of $3 less per month (currently $34.32 per month).

 Yes.
 Project Assist is a resource to help those who are having trouble paying for water, sewer, or solid waste services from the City of Phoenix.
 Customers must be at or below 200% of the federal poverty income level to apply for assistance.